 Check out the healthy drinks for kids here on this page on my Nutrition for Kids website, antonianyberg.com I'm sure you will like them!

-A very easy one you can make at home is freshly pressed orange juice.
-Everyone likes that, even the one year old girl I often babysit :)
+1. Freshly pressed orange juice is a very easy one you can make at home and everyone likes that, even the one year old girl I often babysit :)

 You can add some water to dilute it a little if your child likes it better that way.
 Also experiment with adding some lime or try making juice out of other citrus fruits too.

-Apple Cardamom tea is also easy to make.
+4. Apple Cardamom tea is easy to make.

 For 1-2 people, add three cups of water